lucialayr/borealRecovery/README.md

 #### (Create the duckdb database)

-Not neccesary per default, just download the database from zenodo.
+Not necessary per default, just download the database from zenodo.
 The script to do so are attached.
 If you want to reproduce, please contact me for the original data.
 (If you're me: Original data is on hard drive <3)

 ### Create trajectory data